Drew Docherty

-Drew Docherty (born 19 November 1965) is a Scottish former boxer who was British champion at both bantamweight (1992–1997) and super bantamweight (1999).
-Married to Caroline Bradshaw and has two children.
+Andrew "Drew" Docherty (born 19 November 1965) is a Scottish former boxer who was British champion at both bantamweight (1992–1997) and super bantamweight (1999).
+Docherty was from a boxing family, his father Archie boxed and his brother Wilson Docherty was a Scottish international boxer.

 Career

+Amateur

+Born in Glasgow and based in Condorrat, Docherty represented Scotland as an amateur.